- How Soon Can You Use One?

 Yes.
 If you take medicine with the pregnancy hormone hCG as an active ingredient, you may get a false-positive test result.
 A false positive is when a test says you are pregnant when you are not.

 Some examples of medicines with hCG include certain medicines for infertility.
 If you are taking medicine to help you get pregnant, you may want to see your doctor for a pregnancy test.

 Most medicines should not affect the results of a home pregnancy test.
 This includes over-the-counter and prescription medicines such as birth control and antibiotics.
 Also, alcohol and illegal drugs do not affect pregnancy test results.

 How do pregnancy tests work?

 hCG is made when a fertilized egg implants in the uterus.
-This usually happens about six days after the egg and sperm merge.
-But studies show that in up to 10 percent of women, implantation does not occur until much later, after the first day of the missed period.
-The amount of hCG rapidly builds up in your body with each passing day you are pregnant.
+This usually happens about 10 days after conception (when the man's sperm fertilizes the woman's egg).
+The amount of hCG builds up quickly in your body with each passing day you are pregnant.

 So if you take a home pregnancy test too soon after implantation, your hCG level may not be high enough to detect the pregnancy.
 If the test says you are not pregnant, take another pregnancy test in a few days.

 Health Solutions From Our Sponsors